QXIP/queryda/README.md

 * [ ] Implement pseudo-cascading programming as in Kapacitor

 ## Credits and Acknowledgements
-Original Fork based on Elasticwatch-JS by QXIP, and Elasticwatch-[Coffeescript](https://github.com/ryx/elasticwatch) version by Rico Pfaus.
 All rights reserved by their respective owners.

+Original Fork based on Elasticwatch-JS by QXIP, and its [Coffeescript](https://github.com/ryx/elasticwatch) parent.

 Apache Cassandra, Apache Lucene, Apache, Lucene, Solr, TinkerPop, and Cassandra are trademarks of the Apache Software Foundation or its subsidiaries in Canada, the United States and/or other countries.